 Ungrounded vs. grounded thermocouples

-This article explains the difference between ungrounded and grounded thermocouples.
+This article will explain the difference between ungrounded and grounded thermocouples.

 Thermocouples are made of two different metals in the form of wires that are welded together to form a junction.
 The junction is protected by a metal hull.